Leave of Absence and Withdrawal

 B. Granting of Leave:

-(1) Students must complete the appropriate form before a request can be considered.
+(1) Students should meet with their academic advisor and Specialty or Program Director to discuss their request.
+Students must complete the appropriate form before a request can be considered.
 Forms can be found online at http://nursing.yale.edu/withdrawal-leave-absence.

 (2) The request for LOA must be approved by the Program Director/Specialty Coordinator after consultation with the student.
 The request is approved and forwarded to the Division Chair and the Associate Dean for Student Affairs.
 Approval of leave will be noted by a formal letter to the student from the Associate Dean, with a copy to the Division Chair, Specialty Coordinator/Program Director, Academic Advisor, and the Financial Aid Officer.